The Featherz: 2016–2018 - Five-Year-Itch, Ordinary Girl? EP

-Atkinson and Shepherd left the band in late 2016.
-Guitarist Holly Henderson of the band Dorja and bassist Jenny Lane of the band Planet Of The Capes, both of whom previously deputised in these roles in The Featherz, served as temporary live members until the arrival of permanent replacements, Swedish bassist Gerda Lucy Rankka aka Lucy Lawbreaker and Italian additional guitarist Aryanne Maudit.
-In the meantime, the band produced new music videos of the tracks Chelsea, Takes One To Know One and Moonage Daydream and recorded further material in Quadra Studios with Pridige and Faebhean Kwest.
+By February 2017 Atkinson and Shepherd had left and bassist Lucy Lawbreaker and additional guitarist Aryanne Maudit had joined.
+In the meantime, the band produced new music videos of the tracks Chelsea, Takes One To Know One and Moonage Daydream and recorded further material in Quadra Studios with Lucifer and Faebhean Kwest.

 Appearing on internet radio station K2K Radio's show Flipside London Radio hosted by Aidan McManus, on 28 March 2017, Cox confirmed that the band's imminent debut album was entitled Five-Year-Itch and would be 17 tracks long.
-The album was released on 13 April 2017 and was compiled by Pridige (who also funded the release) from content from various sessions since 2012 (hence the album title) including material from his own sessions with the band at Quadra Studios as well as the Broadoak Studios sessions with Armstrong, both sides of the RNR★ single recorded in 2013 and the band's earliest attempt at making an album at Perry Vale Studios in 2012, as well as Pridige's own live recordings of the band.
+The album was released on 13 April 2017 and was compiled by Lucifer (who also funded the release) from content from various sessions since 2012 (hence the album title) including material from his own sessions with the band at Quadra Studios as well as the Broadoak Studios sessions with Armstrong, both sides of the "RNR★" single recorded in 2013 and the band's earliest attempt at making an album at Perry Vale Studios in 2012, as well as Lucifer's own live recordings of the band.
 Vive Le Rocks Alison Bateman rated the album 7/10.
 Although lukewarm about the choices of covers included, she nevertheless enthused, "(The band) have already built a buzz with their energetic live shows, centred on flame-haired attitude-oozing young frontwoman Danie Cox.
 Their cheeky punked-up glitter rock risks being a tough act to translate to the studio, but Five-Year-Itch mostly manages with charismatic flair...
 They're neither short on musical chops, nor shy of buckling down to serious business of writing infuriatingly immovable hooks."

-The band's next single, Ordinary Girl? recorded late 2016 at Quadra with Atkinson and Shepherd (shortly before their departures) and produced by Pridige, was released on Bandcamp on 1 May 2017.
-The single cover featured Cox's friend, the late Imogen Goldie whose mother Diane had previously designed and provided the costumes worn by the band in the Forget All You Know video and again in the video for this single, in which she herself appeared.
+The band's next single, "Ordinary Girl?", recorded late 2016 at Quadra with Atkinson and Shepherd (shortly before their departures) and produced by Lucifer, was released on Bandcamp on 1 May 2017.
+The single cover featured Cox's friend, the late Imogen Goldie.
 In September, the band announced their intention to recruit a keyboard player.
-Successful applicant Catherine Robertson from Wales made her debut with the band on 26 October at the O2 Islington when they supported Penetration (whose song Don't Dictate previously appeared on Five-Year-Itch.)
-In late November Maudit left and was replaced by Lawbreaker's partner and fellow Swede John Jönsson, who had already substituted for Maudit at two of the four dates of the band's November 2017 UK tour.
+The band supported Penetration (whose song Don't Dictate previously appeared on Five-Year-Itch) on 26 October at the O2 Islington.